richchapler/AzureSolutionsDocumentation/docs/Data_Surface_BulkExport.md

 ## Use Case
 This solution considers the following requirements:

-* "We have hundreds of Data Explorer tables that we want to ready for use with Cognitive Search"
+* "We have hundreds of Data Explorer tables that we want to prepare for use with Cognitive Search"
 * "Individual data export will take much more human effort than we want to invest"

 ## Required Infrastructure